-This October, National Cybersecurity Awareness Month commemorated its 15th year as an annual initiative to raise awareness about the importance of cybersecurity.
+This past October, National Cybersecurity Awareness Month commemorated its 15th year as an annual initiative to raise awareness about the importance of cybersecurity.
 On Wednesday, October 24, 2018, the College of Computing & Informatics’ (CCI) Corporate Partners Program (CPP) hosted an Executive Panel on Cybersecurity, bringing together information technology experts to answer questions and lead a discussion with an audience of 40 CCI students, faculty, and staff.

 The event began with open networking and hors d’oeuvres as attendees entered the room.
 Dean Yi Deng offered opening remarks to the crowd, expressing support for the growth of CCI’s cybersecurity programs.
 “We already have a robust overarching portfolio of computing and security technology programs and we look forward to expanding enrollment, as cybersecurity is one of the key areas for growth in CCI’s strategic plan for the next five years,” Deng said.